Grand Challenge: Cancer Digital Intelligence (CDI): Responsible Artificial Intelligence (AI)

 Resource Allocation:

-• Funding will be awarded in the form of resources and expertise provided by the CDI Program (project management, analysts, developers, data scientists, product and service design) dedicated to support the execution of the proposed work.
+• Funding will be awarded in the form of resources equivalent of up to $250,000 provided by the CDI Program (project management, analysts, developers, data scientists, product, and service design) dedicated to support the execution of the proposed work.

 Eligibility: